Truth tables implement combinatorial logic design in a concise, tabular format. Typical applications for truth tables include decision making for:

 false and condition

-tested and evaluation of the truth table is finished.
-If the first three decisions are false,
+not tested and evaluation of the truth table is finished.
+If the first three decisions are

-then the Default Decision is automatically true and its action
+false, then the default decision is automatically true and its action

 r=4) is executed.
 This table lists pseudocode corresponding to the